 - Able to be restored or retrieved when needed.

-- Structured or tagged to enable locating specific data.
+- Structured or tagged for locating specific data.

 - Kept current according to your requirements.

-Any machine that stores valuable data—like computers, servers, VMs, and mobile devices are all commonly backed up.
-Backups can include data, OS and application files, or a combination of these according to the backup methodology and purpose.
+Any machine that stores valuable data—like computers, servers, VMs, and mobile devices—should be backed up.
+Backups can include data, operating systems (OS), and application files, or a combination of these depending on your backup approach.

-In the case of a ransomware attack, a solid backup strategy can mean the difference between being able to restore a compromised system and having to pay a ransom in the vague hopes of getting a decryption key to obtain access to your own files (and we do mean hopes because decryption keys aren’t always delivered after ransoms are paid, and even when they are, they don’t always work).
+In the case of a ransomware attack, a solid backup strategy is critical for restoring a compromised system rather than paying a ransom in hopes of getting a decryption key to obtain access to your own files (and we do mean hopes because decryption keys aren’t always delivered after ransoms are paid, and even when they are, they don’t always work).

-Backups can have additional uses.
-A user might go to a backup to retrieve an earlier version of a file because it contains something no longer in the current file, or, as is possible with some backup services such as Backblaze Backup, to share a file with a colleague or other person.
+Backups can have other uses, too.
+You can retrieve an earlier file version because it contains something no longer in the current file or, as is possible with some backup services, share that specific version of that file with a colleague or client.

 What Is an Archive?

-An archive is a copy of data made for long-term storage and reference.
-The original data may or may not be deleted from the source system after the archive copy is made and stored, though it is common for the archive to be the only copy of the data.
+An archive is also a copy of data specifically made for long-term storage and reference.
+The original data may or may not be deleted from the source system after the archive copy is made and stored, though it’s common for the archive to be the only copy of the data.

 An archive is frequently used to ease the burden on faster and more frequently accessed data storage systems.
-Older data that is unlikely to be needed often is put on systems that don’t need to have the speed and accessibility of systems that contain data still in use.
-Archival storage systems are usually less expensive, as well, so a strong motivation is to save money on data storage.
+In addition, archival storage systems are usually less expensive, creating a strong motivation to move historical files elsewhere to save money on data storage.

 |Enables rapid recovery of live, changing data||Stores unchanging data no longer in use but must be retained|